About Working at Tanglewood’s Summer Camp

 Roles Making Up the Team

-12-16 staff compose the overnight camp team who live in a cabin with a co-leader and 8 campers, aged 8-14.
+Twelve to sixteen staff compose the overnight camp team who live in a cabin with a co-leader and 8 campers, aged 8-14.
 Overnight staff teach our morning focus programs or serve as support counselors and lead all traditional “campy” programs.

 Leadership Instructors work in teams of two and lead two to three-week-long programs for teens which include time out of camp on wilderness trips and time in camp.
 The four leadership instructors teach hands-on wilderness skills and serve as mentors/shadow guides on 5-13 day trips where teen participants hold responsibility for their own leadership within the group.

 A team of eight Day Camp staff run programs for Tanglewood’s youngest campers, planting the seeds of tomorrow’s great leaders!
 Day camp educators serve as lead teachers and generally have a background in early childhood development.
-Our day camp counselors serve in support capacities to lead activities, games, and wrangle lost shoes and socks.
+Our day camp counselors serve in support capacities to lead activities, and games, and wrangle lost shoes and socks.

 Who We Hire